gsoules/MkDocs/digital-archive/docs/developer/bulk-installation.md

     -   Export all items
     -   Import into new local index
     -   Import into existing shared index

-!!! warning
-    Plugins like AvantRelationships and AvantVocabularies and others won't have their install handlers called.
-Will need to uninstall/install to execute that code.

 [AvantAdmin]:         ../../plugins/avantadmin
 [AvantCommon]:        ../../plugins/avantcommon